-© 2015 by the New York State Division of Criminal Justice Services.
-You are hereby granted a non-exclusive license to use the enclosed materials for non-commercial use, and to reproduce, copy and/or distribute these materials for educational purposes, except for those materials contained herein which hold their own individual copyright by a third-party creator.
-The Division's materials contained in this publication may be included in a non-commercial derivative work with proper attribution to the New York State Division of Criminal Justice Services.
-These materials may not be posted or uploaded to a commercial or non-commercial internet site without the prior written consent of the Division.
+Copyright © December 2021 by the New York State Division of Criminal Justice Services.
+You are hereby granted a non-exclusive license to use the enclosed materials for non-commercial use and to reproduce, copy, and/or distribute these materials for educational purposes related to the New York State Law Enforcement Accreditation Program.
+The materials contained in this publication may be included in a non-commercial derivative work with proper attribution to the New York State Division of Criminal Justice Services.
+These materials may not be posted on a commercial or non-commercial Internet site without the prior written permission of the Division.
+This non-exclusive license will be governed and construed in accordance with the laws of the State of New York.